patrickjane/node-hss-skill/README.md

 The first argument represents any error your skill encountered while processing the intent.
 The second parameter should be the response your skill determined (as **string**).
-The third (optional) parameter determines the associated language-code for the response, which will default to `en_GB` when ommitted.
+The third (optional) parameter determines the associated language-code for the response.
+If ommited, the language found in `skill.json` will be used, if the file exists, otherwise it will default to `en_GB`.

 ##### Callback function: `followup(err, question, lang, intentFilter)`